Skip to main content Skip to footer

 Healthcare workers living with bloodborne viruses

-In recent years restrictions on HCWs with HIV or HBV who perform EPPs have been reduced.
-The integrated guidance provides detailed advice on occupational health monitoring and clearance for HCWs living with HBV, HCV and HIV.
-Monitoring relies on continuing care and regular viral load monitoring by their treating physicians and a Consultant Occupational Physician.
+In recent years restrictions on HCWs with HIV or HBV who perform EPPs have been reduced, following effective antiviral therapy and appropriate clearance.
+The Integrated guidance provides detailed advice on occupational health monitoring and clearance for HCWs living with HBV, HCV and HIV.
+Monitoring relies on continuing care and regular viral load monitoring by their treating physicians and an accredited specialist in occupational medicine.
 Occupational health input should be sought as early as possible.
-Decisions about whether healthcare workers living with HBV can perform EPPs are made on a case-by-case basis.
-In additional to local monitoring, HCWs living with HBV or HIV who wish to perform EPPs and who meet the criteria for clearance must be registered on the UKAP-OHR, a central confidential register for the UK, overseen by UKAP.
+Decisions about whether HCWs living with HBV can perform EPPs are made on a case-by-case basis.
+Prior to April 2024, HCWs living with HBV or HIV were required to register with the UKAP-OHR.
+Registration, is no longer required ( note that UKAP-OHR will retain all data received prior to April 2024).
+However the HCW's viral load must continue to be monitored and reviewed by the accredited specialist in occupational medicine/OHS [4]

-Document the practice’s policy on health clearance and ensure that staff are aware of it (see Health Clearance and Immunisation Policy template).
+Document the practice’s policy on health clearance and ensure that staff are aware of and follow it (see Health Clearance and Immunisation Policy template).

-Ensure staff with clinical contact are immunised for HBV, are free from active TB (with offer of immunisation as required) and are otherwise fit to work and that new staff have Standard Health Clearance per the Health Clearance guidance.
+Ensure staff with clinical contact are immunised for HBV, are free from active TB (with offer of immunisation as required) and are otherwise fit to work and that new staff have Standard Health Clearance per the integrated guidance on health clearance [1].

 Assess each post to determine whether duties include EPPs and the level of health clearance required.